Anthony Casamassima

 Mission Statement

 My work integrates teaching, research, and service to help students apply knowledge in their creative and professional lives.
-I study how capital resources shape musicians’ educational pathways and career opportunities, with a focus on equity and access in music.
-By blending music education, technology, and sociocultural analysis, I design learning systems that support diverse musicians and encourage community through collaboration rather than competition.
+I teach musicians how to learn, work, survive, and create within changing educational and technological systems.
+I study how capital resources impact musicians’ educational pathways and career opportunities, with a focus on equity and access in music.
+By blending music education, technology, and sociocultural analysis, I design learning systems that expand access, strengthen musicianship, and support sustainable artistic development across diverse educational contexts.
 Across musicianship, pedagogy, and research, my goal is to build practical frameworks that help students strengthen their artistic identity, expand their opportunities, and navigate the evolving landscape of 21st-century music work.

 Personal Statement